AriFordsham/GHCWiki/records/declared-overloaded-record-fields/c-ompare-sorf.md

                                                                  -- field type same as the function's result
 ```

-makes customer_id available as a field label.
-(That is, the record constraint is not added by the compiler.)

 >
-> (The compiler still needs to generate the binding for `customer_id = get` -- assuming proxy argument not needed.)
+> makes customer_id available as a field label.
+(That is, the record constraint is not added by the compiler, you must put it explicitly.)

 >
+> (The compiler still needs to generate the binding for `customer_id = Library.Has.get` -- eta-reduced, because I'm assuming the proxy/Kind argument is not needed.)

+>
 > \[Phew! avoided a reserved word.\]

 >
-> Note that declaration is different to something like:
+> \[I'm liking this, it's getting more minimal: If you don't want field selector functions, don't declare them.
+The instances for `Has/get/set` (generated from the record decl) don't need them, only the 'peg' provided by the Kind.
+Occam's razor rules!

 >
+> Perhaps we then provide something like [Polymorphic Record Pattern](records/declared-overloaded-record-fields/poly-record-pattern) as an alternative record access mechanism??\]

+>
+> Note that declaration for customer_id is different to something like:
+>
 > ```wiki
 >         fullName :: r{ firstName, lastName :: String } => r -> String   -- yes, an explicit record constraint,
 >                                                                  -- but: field name(s) different to the declared function
 >                                                                  -- field type not nec. same as the function's result
 > ```
+>
+>
+> The programmer must provide a binding.

 ### Should `get` have a Proxy argument? (and should `set` ?)